My AI Journey: A Timeline of Tinkering, Models, and Machines

 But the same trajectory is coming for every white-collar discipline.
 Compliance analysis.
 Risk reporting.
 Document review.
 Financial modelling.
 Project management.
 Any structured knowledge work where you can define what "good" looks like is on the same path that coding just went through.

 I know this because I'm already living it.
 Think about what happens in a corporate company: management layers orchestrate the work below them.
 A CEO sets direction.
 A COO runs operations.
 VPs plan delivery.
 Directors review quality.
-That's exactly what my AI empire does — except the management layers are agents.
+That's exactly what my AI empire does, except the management layers are agents.
 A Chief of Staff plans product delivery.
 An XO runs operations.
 A Critic reviews quality.
 Workers execute.
 I sit at the top, approving the key decisions.

-It's not fully there yet — the system is still building itself, continuously improving.
+It's not fully there yet.
+The system is still building itself, continuously improving.
 But the shape of it is unmistakable.
 One person, operating like a CEO of a company, with AI agents filling the roles that would normally require a team of 50.

 I'll go deeper on Mission Control and the HITL App in upcoming posts.